 Willow – The second of the girls names ending with O boosted by Joss Whedon, Willow went from fictional teenage witch sidekick to Will and Jada’s daughter.
 Today she’s just outside the US Top 200, a thoroughly mainstream option.

 Vero – A beach in Florida and a fresh spin on Vera.

 Surnames Girls Names Ending With O

 Surname names are a big category these days, and many attractive options end with O.

 Bardot – There was a brief flurry of media attention when television star David Boreanaz announced the arrival of his daughter, Bardot Vita.
 But he and wife Jaime changed her name to Bella Vita Bardot shortly after her birth.
-Nonetheless, the French fashion icon and actress Brigitte Bardot could make an interesting namesake.
+Nonetheless, it’s a possibility with a certain amount of glamour thanks to French screen legend Brigitte Bardot.

 Garbo – I think Bardot could work, but Garbo?
 Maybe in the middle spot.
 Legendary Swedish actress Greta Garbo gives her surname plenty of old Hollywood glam.